joe-principe/ray_tracing_one_weekend_c/README.md

-# Ray Tracing in One Weekend
+# Ray Tracing in a Weekend
 ==========

-My code following through Peter Shirley's "Ray Tracing in One Weekend", implemented in C.
+My code following through Peter Shirley's "Ray Tracing in a Weekend", implemented in C.